Nesvilab/philosopher/docs/Compatible-Operating-Systems.md

 ## Why partially ?

 Third-party software like the _prophets_ will only work on Linux (Debian and Red Hat based) and Windows systems.
 The remaining functions will work on the above list.
-Also, the ProteoWizard tools _msconvert_ and _idconvert_ are only offer to GNU/Linux ad Unix operating systems.
+Also, the ProteoWizard tools _msconvert_ and _idconvert_ are only offered to GNU/Linux ad Unix operating systems.